-Registering your NPI with IBC is easy.
+Registering your NPI with Independence is easy.
 Once you have obtained your NPI, you may register online by completing and submitting one of our NPI Provider Registration Forms.

 Different online registration forms are available for all types of providers (participating and nonparticipating).

 Contact your Network Coordinator with questions regarding the online Provider Registration Forms.

 What is my Primary Provider Taxonomy Code?